sebkirche/MarpaX-Languages-PowerBuilder/README.md

 Parsers for different PowerBuilder sources files based on Jeffrey Keglers's Marpa::R2.
 Work was done in collaboration with Nicolas Georges and with help from Jeffrey.

+See also [Powerbuilder::DataWindow](http://github.com/sebkirche/PowerBuilder-DataWindow): a module built upon MarpaX::Languages::PowerBuilder that demonstates datawindow analysis and diagnostics.

 INSTALLATION
 ------------